-Rituxan® (rituximab) in combination with glucocorticoids is the only FDA-approved induction therapy for adults with GPA and MPA, and may help put your condition into remission.
+Rituxan® (rituximab) in combination with glucocorticoids is the first and only FDA-approved medicine for adults with GPA and MPA.
 Only your doctor can diagnose GPA or MPA.
 Use the information provided here to talk with your doctor about any symptoms you may be having and if Rituxan may be right for you.
 It is important to remember that Rituxan can cause side effects and not everyone responds to Rituxan in the same way.
 Some people experience side effects during or after their Rituxan treatment.

 What is the most important information I should know about Rituxan?